-^{ }On the other hand, the actual price requirements for producing deep gas under free market conditions are uncertain, and it is possible that much of PGC's deep potential is producible at prices niques that were based on total volumes of sedimentary rock.
-In the PGC analysis, the volumes of potential gas-bearing reservoir rock are estimated by adding up estimates of individual traps and trap sizes where sufficient data is available.
-According to PGC's methodology description," techniques such as play analysis and field number and size approaches are used to construct an areawide volume estimate based on a variety of existing geological data.
-Yield factors (gas volumes rock volumes) are then calculated by selecting appropriate analogs from producing areas and adjusting the yields to account for geochemical factors such as the thermal history of the source rocks.
-Finally, the analysts are asked to multiply the (volume) x (yield) estimates by their assessments of the probabilities that traps actually exist and that an actual accumulation of gas has occurred.
+The PGC volumetric estimation procedure is considerably more sophisticated than early techniques that were based on total volumes of sedimentary rock, In the PGC analysis, the volumes of potential gas-bearing reservoir rock are estimated by adding up estimates of individual traps and trap sizes where sufficient data is available.
+According to PGC's methodology description,20 techniques such as play analysis and field number and size approaches are used to construct an areawide volume estimate based on a variety of existing geological data.
+Yield factors (gas volumes/rock volumes) are then calculated by selecting appropriate analogs from producing areas and adjusting the yields to account for geochemical factors such as the thermal history of the source rocks.
+Finally, the analysts are asked to multiply the (volume) X (yield) estimates by their assessments of the probabilities that traps actually exist and that an actual accumulation of gas has occurred.

-The analysts also are asked to separately estimate "optimistic," "most likely," and "pessimistic" volumes of gas in a manner similar to that of the USGS.
+The analysts also are asked to separately estimate "optimistic," "most likely, " and "pessimistic" volumes of gas in a manner similar to that of the USGS.
 In contrast to USGS, however, PGC publishes only the "most likely" estimates.
 The other estimates are apparently used for review purposes only.

 Because PGC publishes only the results of its analyses and does not release any internal details of the resource calculations (except for general methodology descriptions), and because it is essentially a gas industry organization, the credibility of PGC's resource estimates may be questioned.
 In OTA's opinion, however, the PGC estimates should be taken as a serious effort at resource assessment by analysts with excellent access to exploration data.
-The estimating workgroups, although composed mostly of industry employees, have a sufficient number of other participantsand a sufficient divergence of incentives within different segments of the industry-to prevent any attempts to subvert the assessment process significantly.
+The estimating workgroups, although composed mostly of industry employees, have a sufficient number of other participants-and a sufficient divergence of incentives within different segments of the industryto prevent any attempts to subvert the assessment process significantly.
 Also, the long-term professional history of the organization (since 1966) and the oversight of the Colorado School of Mines are substantial arguments for accepting the PGC estimates as honest reflections of the professional judgment of the organization.

 An advantage of the PGC estimates is that the basic methodology has been applied, with evolutionary changes, for 16 years.
 Table 7 shows the eight estimates of ultimately recoverable gas resources in the Lower 48 States produced by PGC since 1966.
 The consistency of these estimates is high.
-In fact, given the advances in technology and the major additions to the known boundaries of conventional gas supply that have occurred in the past 16 years, the mildness of the upward trend in the estimates over this time period implies a movement toward more conservative estimates.
-This conservatism is particularly interesting in light of PGC's resource estimates being among the most optimistic of the major assessments.
+In fact, given the advances in technology and the major additions to the known boundaries of conventional gas supply that have occurred in the past 16 years, the mildness of